CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 ```

 In general, inductive data types are characterized by their induction
 principles.
-In this lecture we will start focussing on a simpler
+In this lecture we will start focusing on a simpler
 incarnation, "recursion", and will return to induction in the next
 lecture.